timhwang21/gitbook/programming/databases/metrics.md

 Weaknesses:

 - Amount of views needed can easily grow exponentially as business logic becomes more complex
-- Logic exists outside of application level, complicating deploys, etc.
+- Logic exists outside of application level, which complicating deploys and adds another surface area for issues

 ### Specialized analytics solutions

+[Fill.
+Needs more research.]

 #### Analytics databases

-Column-oriented DBs can perform better due to matching the common characteristics of analytic queries.
-Vertica, Spanner, etc. Kind of a halfway step to a full-blown data warehouse.
+Databases can be optimized for analytics by targeting the specific characteristics of analytic queries.
+For example, Vertica is a column-oriented database (making it easy to compute sums) that can also be optimized for time-series data (by storing new rows as deltas of previous row).

+Multidimensional DBs store data in a multidimensional array as opposed to a relational DB, and precompute a "data cube" which is an easily manipulated and queryable representation of the data.

 Strengths: